10 Reasons Why You Must See Moustiers-Sainte-Marie, France

 The star of Moustiers Sainte Marie over Chapelle Notre-Dame-de-Beauvoir

-The star may probably sound just like a promotion campaign, but nope.
-It’s a legendary artifact hanging above Moustiers-Sainte-Marie for several centuries already.
-The star has been there, even before the tourism industry boom.
+The star might seem like just a promotional campaign, but it’s not.
+It’s a legendary artifact that has been hanging above Moustiers-Sainte-Marie for several centuries.
+The star was there even before the tourism industry boomed.

-However, the star of Moustiers-Sainte-Marie has fallen several times in the past due to degrading chains that suspend it.
-It was replaced several times, too, to keep the heritage alive.
+However, the star of Moustiers-Sainte-Marie has fallen several times in the past due to the degradation of the chains that suspend it.
+It has been replaced several times as well to keep the heritage alive.

-The current star, more than 1 meter in size, dates back to 1957 only and now hangs 250 meters above the village.
+The current star, more than 1 meter in size, dates back to only 1957 and now hangs 250 meters above the village.
 And the chains that hold the village’s star?
-It’s 150 meters long.
-You can still see one of the previous stars, the 1882 version, in the front of the Faience Museum.
+They’re 150 meters long.
+You can still see one of the previous stars, the 1882 version, in front of the Faience Museum.

 Moustiers Sainte Marie France - The star of Moustiers-Sainte-Marie seen from the village